Chicken Pox Treatment & Relief

 Is chicken pox contagious?

 Chicken pox is highly contagious and can be spread just by being in the same room as someone else with the infection.
 It’s therefore important that you avoid contact with other people until all of your spots have formed a scab, especially anyone with a weakened immune system - including newborn babies and anyone who is pregnant - as chicken pox can be dangerous for them.
-This typically takes five days from when you first notice your spots appear. chicken pox is spreadable from two days before your spots first appear, so you should stay home right away if you suspect that you may have the infection.
+This typically takes five days from when you first notice your spots appear.
+Chicken pox is spreadable from two days before your spots first appear, so you should stay home right away if you suspect that you may have the infection.

 What causes chicken pox?